Are you fit to drive?

 If you have vision in one eye only (monocular vision) you must provide a certificate from an ophthalmologist or optometrist certifying you meet the required standards for your licence.
 This includes copies of any recent visual field testing.

 From 1 March 2017, optometrists and ophthalmologists can now submit the medical assessment form online.
-Submitting medical assessments to Roads and Maritime is immediate and results in faster case reviews and saves you from having to attend a service centre or registry.
+Submitting medical assessments to Roads and Maritime is immediate and results in faster case reviews and saves you from having to attend a service centre.

 If you drive a private vehicle, you may be issued with a conditional licence, subject to review every two years.